collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Welcome

-Hello everyone.
-Welcome.
+Welcome, everyone.
 I'm Kati Michel.
 I'm thrilled to have the opportunity to teach you what I've learned as the DjangoCon US Website Chair.

 </td></tr>